Historical documents: Lebanon before Syria 5000 thousand years!

 say that there are three Gods, or that Christ is not God and that before the

 ages He was neither Christ nor Son of God, or that He Himself is the Father and

 the Son and the Holy Ghost, or that the Son is incapable of birth; or that the

 Father begat the Son without purpose or will: the holy Catholic Church anathematizes."

-Beginning with the Arab Muslim occupation in the 7th century, the Arabs typically
+Beginning with the Muslim occupation in the 7th century, the Arabs of today typically

 considered the country merely an undifferentiated part of Bilad ash-Sham which

 eventually translated into Greater Syria.
 During that period